caliz83/PortfolioWebAppJS/README.md

 navbar is fucking up - fixed!
-fix form - done!
-level out h1 and navbar - yay! add linkedin, github, and resume icons - boom! wtf is happening with the carousel, man???? - resolved (sort of, images are just placeholders so not super worried about the resolution... yet)
+add linkedin, github, and resume icons - boom! wtf is happening with the carousel, man???? - resolved (sort of, images are just placeholders so not super worried about the resolution... yet) create button function - finally!

-create button function - hmm, not working as expected, keep working on... contact page flaming out adjust hero image, if time permits
+fix form - nope, messed up again contact page flaming out - now it shows! but causing problems with background color... level out h1 and navbar - okay it's level now but not liking how the header is so far towards the middle... adjust hero image, if time permits